ranjeet692/Hiring/README.md

   * Load the Feeds for the person who has logged in.
   * Post a new tweet.

-Use Kendo UI framework with Angular JS to build this Clone.
+Use Angular JS to build this Clone.

 Task B

 Create a backend for this which will store the tweets like by a person and add new button in the APP to view the tweets like by them.
-Use Node JS along with MySql to build the storage engine.
+Use Node JS along with MySql/MongoDB to build the storage engine.

 Guidelines

- * You MUST include installation instructions so that it can be run locally be other developers.
+ * You MUST include installation instructions so that it can be run locally by other developers.
  * You MUST publish your solution as a public github repository.
  * You MUST include, at a minimum, a javascript component on the client-side portion of the application; the rest of the solution is up to you.
  * You SHOULD make extensive use of any tools/frameworks/libraries/APIs you feel aid in completion of the the requirements